trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 :numref:`Figure %s: Viewing the Details of an Installed Application <appcafe2>`, the user has clicked "Firefox" on a system that has Firefox installed.

+.. note:: AppCafe® provides a graphical front-end for displaying the contents of the package database.
+Since installed applications provide more information to the package database, some fields will be empty, depending upon the  selected repository.
+For example, the package message will only be displayed when the "local" repository is selected, the package is actually installed, and the package provides a message during installation.

 .. _appcafe2:

 .. figure:: images/appcafe2.png

-The information for an application includes the following:
+As seen in this example, the information for an application includes the application's icon, name, and description.

-* Icon, name, and description of the application.
 Click the application's name to open the website for the application in the default web browser.

-* An uninstall button.

-* A description of the application.
+If the application is installed, there will be an "Uninstall" button.

+Beneath this area are 4 tabs.
+The first tab on the left contains two panes.
+The first (middle) pane displays the package description.
+The second (bottom) pane displays the message that appears when the package is installed.

 An example of the "?" tab is shown in
 :numref:`Figure %s: More Application Details <appcafe3>`